HUST to launch $2mln fund to invest in early-stage startups

-The Hanoi-based research university has unveiled plans to set up a venture capital fund, the first of its kind by a Vietnamese university, to invest in idea-stage startups initiated mainly by its graduates and students.
+The Hanoi-based research university, also known as HUST, has unveiled plans to set up a venture capital fund, the first of its kind by a Vietnamese university, to invest in idea-stage startups initiated mainly by its graduates and students.

 The BK Fund, managed by the university’s business arm BK-Holdings, will give each early-stage startup a chance to access $43,000 in seed capital to grow their business.
 The accelerator is not allowed to receive funding from the university, but from 30 investors who should include previous undergraduate or graduate students at the school.

 The university will hold a 15-percent brand equity which is not subject to any change in the size of the Fund.
 The venture capital fund’s 5-member management board is expected to have at least two agents affiliated with the university.